City Guide for: Bozeman, Montana, United States

 Day Trips

-Approximately 1 hour 15 minutes by car Helena, the capital of Montana, offers a blend of history, culture, and outdoor recreation.
-Explore the historic Last Chance Gulch, visit the Montana State Capitol, and hike or bike the trails on Mount Helena.
-The city also boasts a vibrant arts scene and a variety of restaurants and shops.
+Helena, the capital of Montana, offers a blend of history, culture, and outdoor recreation.
+Explore the historic downtown area, visit the Montana State Capitol, and hike or bike on the trails of Mount Helena City Park.
+Take a boat tour on the Missouri River.

 Travel Time